altocodenl/tagaway/readme.md

       - Select folders to import in a persistent manner.
       - Delete current list (change logic so that you know auth is ok but no list)

-         - list & query that instead
+         - check overall flow: auth, list, cancel, delete full list
+         - add refresh timeout when list in progress
          - store selection of folders
-         - delete current list (also interrupts listing process)
-         - document both views
+         - document import views

    - Import.
       - Email when import is complete.